yuvi-source/E.Y-trustmatrix/README.md

 *   **OCR Issues:**
     *   If Tesseract is not found, the system will default to a 0.7 confidence score and continue processing
 *   **Gemini API Errors:**
-    *   If API key is missing/invalid, system falls back to rule-based explanations
+    *   If the API key is missing/invalid, quota is exceeded, or the model is unavailable, the system falls back to deterministic summaries/explanations.
-    *   Check .env.local file has correct GEMINI_API_KEY
+    *   Create `.env.local` in the repo root with `GEMINI_API_KEY=...` (do not commit secrets).
 *   **Database Issues:**
     *   Reset database: `python -m backend.reset_demo_state`
     *   Check database: `python check_db.py`